What are the best places to visit near Bangkok?

-2. Amphawa Floating Market

 The Amphawa Floating Market in Samut Songkhram, and is the largest floating market near Bangkok.
 It is also located close by the Maeklong Railway Market and makes for a great addition to your day trip.

-The Ampawha Floating Market is only open on weekends.
+The Amphawa Floating Market is only open on weekends.
 It is generally fairly busy with Thai tourists many of whom are visiting from Bangkok.
 Expect a crowded, but lively market.

-Later version